 International students have historically had the perception that the United States has the tightest visa restrictions of all the major study abroad destinations (USA, UK, Australia, etc.).
 While this may have been true in the past, much has changed in recent years.
 In fact, the number of United States visas issued to international students has increased steadily since 2005, according to statistics reported by the Institute of International Education.
 This coupled with the general trend among eager colleges and universities in the USA to grow their international student populations puts the US in a great position to continue to welcome even more students to come and study in America.

-Canadian immigration laws have made it easier for international students to work and stay in Canada post graduation and welcome talent and skills from around the world towards a more global student population and workforce.
+Canadian immigration laws have made it easier for international students to post graduation and welcome talent and skills from around the world towards a more global student population and workforce.